 7. NRO Account (Non-Resident Ordinary Account)

-NRO accounts are for NRIs to manage their income earned in India, like rent, dividends, or pension.
-Repatriation is subject to limits.
+NRO accounts are for NRIs (Non-Resident Indians) to manage their income earned in India, like rent, dividends, or pension.
+Unlike NRE accounts, interest earned in NRO accounts is taxable.

 Key Features: